moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

   cd moveit2_tutorials/doc/how_to_guides/isaac_panda

 4. Build the Docker image.
+This docker image also contains ``pytorch``.

 .. code-block:: bash

-  docker compose build
+  docker compose build base

 Running the MoveIt Interactive Marker Demo with Mock Components
 ---------------------------------------------------------------

+This section tests out the ``mock_components/GenericSystem`` hardware interface, as opposed to using Isaac Sim.

 1. To test out the ``mock_components/GenericSystem`` hardware interface run: